beverm2391/IDVF-Oxford-v1/README.md

+# Intraday Volatility Forecasting with Deep Learning

+## Background
+This repo serves to mark my efforts to forecast volatility using deep learning.
+While working on my own deep learning models to forecast volatility, I found [this]([/Users/beneverman/Documents/Coding/QuantHive/IDVF-Oxford-v1/IDVF_Oxford.pdf](https://academic.oup.com/jfec/advance-article/doi/10.1093/jjfinec/nbad005/7081291)) paper by a group of researchers as Oxford.
+The paper was fascinating, as the researchers discovered commonality between securities in their intraday volatility patterns.
+They leveraged this commonality to train forecasting models on a subset of securities.

+Academic research serves to introduce novel ideas and methodologies, typical in the absence of a specific application or use.
+My interest in forecasting volatility is driven by the fact that, in theory, one who can accurately forecast volatility can leverage options strategies to generate significant returns.

+## Replication

+The first author, [Chao Zhang](https://sites.google.com/view/chaozhang94/) was kind enough to share the original code, which served as a starting point for my replication - which includes a custom dataset and refactored code for readability and reusability.
+The original dataset, [Lobster](https://lobsterdata.com/) is more expensive than I can afford, so I wrote a custom client to pull large amounts of minute data from [Polygon](https://polygon.io/).
+That was a project in and of itself, can can be found in [this repo](https://github.com/beverm2391/AsyncFetcher-v1).
+Then, I reverse engineered the original code to understand the data processing and model training.
+I refactored the code to be more modular and extensible.

+I was able to produce similar results to the original paper using my new dataset and refactored code.

 ## Data

+*I have not included my dataset in this repo, as it is too large.
+If you want it, shoot me an [email](mailto:evermanben@gmail.com) and I'll send it to you.*

 ### processed-5yr-93-minute
 This includes 5yrs of raw minute data from Polygon from 2018-10-11 to 2023-10-09 The data is processed in 3 ways:

 1. 65min aggregates (open, high, low, close, volume)
    1. includes a 9:30 period, but not a 16:00 period
 2. 65min Realized Volatility (RV)